 Parentheses can be used for controlling the order of operations on a calculation.
 Additionally, you can convert a string str of numerals into an integer with the function int(str).
 This is called casting, and is very useful if you need to convert a string returned by an input() into an integer or some other data type.
 Here is an example that uses the basic operators, parentheses, and casting.
 Make predictions of what the outputs will be and run it in main.py, removing import spaceship.

+[ Switch to the main.py tab ]

 Useful Formatting Codes